stealthcopter/framework-macropad-python/readme.md

 This is a Circuit Python implementation of a per-key LED layered macropad.
 I'm super pumped I could get it working and doens't appear to have any performance issues, I was expecting it wouldn't be able to read key presses or update the LEDs fast enough, but it seems solid.

 This code is based on the starter code developed [here](https://github.com/FrameworkComputer/Framework_Inputmodule_CircuitPython), but it was incomplete and somewhat confusing for me.
 So decided to spend a weekend hacking this little project together.
+I hope this all makes sense, please shout if something is not clear.

 ## Firmware